Pungyeon/docker-example/README.md

 Now we can build our docker container! :clap:

-> docker build -t my-nodejs-server
+> docker build -t my-nodejs-server .

-The '-t' parameters specifies a friendly name for our image, which we can re-use to run the container, once docker is finished building:
+The '-t' parameters specifies a friendly name for our image, which we can re-use to run the container, once docker is finished building, we can see all our available local images with the `docker ps` command.
+To run our newly built container, we will use the command:

-> docker run -d --name my-running-app -p 3000:3000 my-nodejs-server
+> docker run -d --name node-server -p 3000:3000 my-nodejs-server

 Again, the `-p 3000:3000` specifying which ports to expose.
 We can make sure that our container is running as expected, using the ps command, which will list all our running containers: